kabads/dotfiles/README.md

 Packages can be installed using Ansible and the `bootstrap.yml` file.
 Install Ansible (`pip install --user ansible` or `sudo apt-get install ansible`, and then run `ansible-playbook -K bootstrap.yml` to install the necessary tools).

+Some machines may need to have the brew galaxy installed with `ansible-galaxy collection install community.general`.

 ## Other Useful software
 - bat (cat alternative)
 - nnn (file explorer)